 One of our Master Instructor Trainers, Clemens Neumann, has put together this stretching sequence for Pure Apnea freedivers who are looking to reach deeper depths without the risk of lung squeezes from inflexible thoracic and diaphragmatic muscles.
 Have fun stretching!

-1a,b) M.lattisimus dorsi, serratus anterior and transversus abdominis stretch (abdominal and back stretch) : sit on the floor with your right hand on the floor beside you, rise your left arm and bend your upper body to the right until you feel the stretch.
+1 a,b) M.lattisimus dorsi, serratus anterior and transversus abdominis stretch (abdominal and back stretch) : Sit on the floor with your right hand on the floor beside you, raise your left arm and bend your upper body to the right until you feel the stretch.
 You may need to bend your right elbow.
-Keep your head in line to your spine.
-Repeat on the other side. (posture inhaled if possible, I personally feel more stretch without holding my breath – try it out!)
+Keep your head inline with your spine.
+Repeat on the other side.
+You can do these on inhale, but I personally feel more stretch without holding my breath – try it out!

-Start the same exercises a second time, but this time with a full inhale.
+Start the same exercise a second time, but this time with a full inhale.
 Inhale completely before you lock your left arm with your right leg.
 Then turn to your right and hold the posture as long as possible.
 Unlock the posture FIRST and then exhale.
 Repeat on the other side.

-Second, third set with reverse pack.
+Perform the second and third set with reverse pack.